-Apprentices who work in Revenues and Benefits administration contribute positively to the well-being of their communities. schools, the police, street cleaning and local social services rely on the efficient collection of local revenues and the less well off in society rely on the efficient administration of Housing and Council Tax benefit.
+Apprentices who work in Revenues and Benefits administration contribute positively to the well-being of their communities. schools, the police, street cleaning, and local social services rely on the efficient collection of local revenues, and the less well-off in society rely on the efficient administration of Housing and Council Tax benefits.

 The challenges facing the sector are as follows:

 - Legislation – the need to keep up to date with constant changes to benefit and revenue legislation;